Skip to main content

 • How to evaluate their performance

 To get the most from this article, you should have a basic knowledge of Python, pandas, and scikit-learn.
-It is helpful to understand how decision trees are used for classification, so consider reading Decision Tree Classification in Python Tutorial first.
+It is helpful to understand how decision trees are used for classification, so consider reading our Decision Tree Classification in Python Tutorial first.
 If you are just getting started with using scikit-learn, check out Kaggle Tutorial: Your First Machine Learning Model.

 An Overview of Random Forests